 - 4.14.2.
-Towing vehicles will not exceed 30 KPH or go through any housing area in an attempt to take the shortest possible route to the final of destination. - 4.14.3.
-When removing a wrecked or damaged vehicle from the roadway, any glass or other material, which has dropped from the vehicle, will be removed by the owner(s) or tow agency of the vehicle(s). - 4.14.4.
+When removing a wrecked or damaged vehicle from the roadway, any glass or other material, which has dropped from the vehicle, will be removed by the owner(s) or tow agency of the vehicle(s). - 4.14.3.
 Owners will reimburse all fees associated with towing.